bootstrapM/Rough-Volatility/README.md

 ## Some Background

 In 1900, Bachelier introduced the first mathematical model of prices, the Brownian motion.
 For several years the only modification to Bachelier model was to consider log-prices (instead of prices themselves) that are described by Brownian motion.
-While this modification prevents the prices from becoming negative, for a long time none of the drawbacks of Bachelier model were addressed (a major drawback being failing to capture features like **fat tails**, **volatility clustering**, and **skewness** in returns).
+While this modification prevents the prices from becoming negative, for a long time none of the drawbacks of Bachelier model were addressed.
+The major drawbacks being failing to capture now widely accepted *stylized facts* about financial time series (at daily frequency granularity)

+ - fat tails in return distributions (unconditional return distribution tend to have fatter tails than conditional return distribution)
+ - absence of autocorrelation in returns (at time scales above which the market microstructure becomes important)
+ - volatility clustering (strong positive autocorrelation in the absolute or squared return series)
+ - aggregational normality (at longer time scales say, weekly or monthly returns, as opposed to daily or intraday, the distribution of log-returns becomes closer to a Gaussian distribution.)
+ - skewness in returns (Negative skewness, commonly observed in stock returns, indicates a longer or fatter left tail, implying that large downward movements are more prevalent or severe than large upward movements.)

  Then in 1973 Black and Scholes published their famous paper where it was shown that perfect delta-hedging was possible (i.e. it is possible to construct a portfolio where the risk from small movements in the price of the underlying asset can be completely eliminated).
 However the condition under which this is possible is

 - Continuous trading (the hedge is adjusted instantly and continuously)
 - No Transaction cost